+2. CLEAN BEAUTY COLLECTIVE

 *Note: Clean Beauty Collective use non-toxic synthetic frgrances that replace the need for animal by-products.
 The glycerin in their products is derived from RSPO certified palm oil

 About Clean Beauty Cruelty Free Perfumes

-When researching this article, we were excited to discover that Sephora’s vegan perfume brand list is actually pretty extensive; the trick though is finding brands that are also cruelty free.
+When researching this article, we were excited to discover that Sephora’s cruelty free fragrance list is actually pretty extensive; the trick though is finding brands that are also vegan friendly.

 To the rescue, Clean Beauty Collective is an excellent cruelty free perfume brand at Sephora.
 They’re also considered a “Clean at Sephora” brand.